 Loan providers check your credit score to determine how much of a risk it might be to lend to you.
 The higher your score, the better your chances are of being approved, but for many young people a lower score is almost inevitable.

 You should check your credit report to see what is holding back your score and what you can do to improve it.
+Find out more in our Uswitch report here.

 Firstly, you can start by registering on the electoral roll at your address where you plan to apply for a loan.
 Secondly, if your landlord includes your bills in the rent, ask if they can put your name down on some of the bills.